4 ways to use isolation in photography composition

 Adding a vignette in post production helps to frame your subject and draw the eye in.
 Again, I advise subtlety.

-One of the best additions to Lightroom in recent years is radial filters.
+One of the best additions to Lightroom in recent years is radial masks in the masking tool.
 IMHO.

 They’re great for isolating your subject with subtle exposure changes to make your subject stand out in the image.